 Where Can I Bet On The World Series Online?

-In the US, there are currently 17 states (plus DC) where sports betting is legal in some form.
-However, of those states, only these ten states explicitly allow legal online sportsbooks:
+In the US, there are currently 26 states (plus D.C/) where sports betting is legal in some form.
+However, of those areas, these 19 states allow legal online sportsbooks, and the rest do not:

-States with legal in-person betting but not mobile betting include:
+States with legal in-person betting and no mobile betting (or highly limited mobile betting) include:

-Dozens of other states have considered legislation related to legalizing physical and online sports betting in 2020 alone.
+Dozens of other states have considered legislation related to legalizing physical and online sports betting already in 2022.
 Much of this legislative moment came as a result of the overturn of PASPA, the law that prohibited online sports betting.

 Will All Legal US Sportsbooks Take Bets On The World Series?